Why Cellular Energy Matters

 Curcumin is capable of preventing the damage of cell lipids due to oxidation.
 This, in turn, prevents the cell from falling apart as a result of irreparable damage to its membrane.
 Besides playing the role of building cell membranes and storing energy, lipids act as chemical messengers between cells.

 Curcumin promotes apoptosis which is the natural death of damaged cells in the body.
-Without atrophy, damaged cells would accumulate in the body and cause further damage to other cells which can trigger a cancerous tumor.
+Without atrophy, damaged cells would accumulate in the body and cause further damage to other cells.
+This could diminish cellular energy production and can even trigger a cancerous tumor.

 Exercise has been one of the things that doctors and health practitioners have consistently promoted as an answer to overall good health.
 It is one of the habits we are encouraged to adopt to keep cancer and serious cardiovascular conditions at bay.
 Exercise can significantly improve cognitive function, and prevent the degeneration of muscle and tissue that comes with age.

-The reason why exercise seems to have so many benefits may be due to its positive effects at the cellular level.
-It boosts the production of important proteins that are needed by the mitochondria.
+The reason why exercise seems to have so many benefits may derive from its positive effects at the cellular level.
+It boosts the production of important proteins that are needed by the mitochondria for cellular energy production.
 Exercise can prevent cell damage due to aging.
-Scientists have found that interval training has the greatest impact when it comes to boosting cellular function.
+Scientists have found that interval training has the greatest impact when it comes to boosting cellular function and the generation of cellular energy.
 Interval training involves doing short intervals of intensive workouts in between the normal workout routine.

 Final Thoughts on Cellular Energy

 You can boost your cellular energy by adopting a healthy diet full of antioxidants, minerals, and vitamins.
-You may supplement with alpha lipoic acid, coenzyme Q10 or other herbal medications such as curcumin and ginseng.
+You may supplement with alpha lipoic acid, Coenzyme Q10, or other herbal medications such as curcumin and ginseng.
 For the best results consider adopting a lifestyle that incorporates diet, exercise, and supplementation where necessary.
-To learn more call us today or schedule your first consultation appointment and let us help you feel better and more energetic!
+To learn more, call our pain management clinic today or schedule your first consultation appointment and let us help you feel better and more energetic!
 Take that first step today and call us here at the Pain Relief Institute!